kentcdodds/old-kentcdodds.com/content/blog/moist-programming/index.md

 title: 'Moist Programming'
 date: '2019-03-31'
 author: 'Kent C. Dodds'
+description:
-description: '_The dangers of DRY, the web of WET, and the majesty of MOIST._'
+  '_The dangers of DRY, the web of WET, the dankness of DAMP, and the majesty of MOIST._'
 categories:
   - 'programming'
 keywords: